Chart Color Schemes

 Halekulani has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of February 2026, the estimated population of the suburb of Halekulani is around 2,796.
-This reflects an increase since the 2021 Census figure of 2,677 people, marking a growth of 119 individuals (4.4%).
-This change is inferred from AreaSearch's resident population estimate of 2,739 following examination of ABS's latest ERP data release in June 2024 and validation of five new addresses since the Census date.
-The population density ratio stands at 1,997 persons per square kilometer, surpassing the average seen across national locations assessed by AreaSearch.
-Halekulani's growth rate of 4.4% since the 2021 census exceeded both the SA4 region (3.7%) and the SA3 area, positioning it as a growth leader in the region.
-Overseas migration contributed approximately 51.0% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+As of February 2026, the estimated population of the suburb of Halekulani is around 2,796 people.
+This reflects an increase of 119 individuals since the 2021 Census, which recorded a population of 2,677 people in the area.
+The latest estimate is based on AreaSearch's validation of new addresses following examination of the ABS's ERP data release from June 2024 and includes an additional 5 validated new addresses since the Census date.
+This results in a population density ratio of 1,997 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Halekulani's growth rate of 4.4% since the 2021 census exceeds both the SA4 region (3.7%) and the SA3 area, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 51.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
-Future population trends project an above median growth for statistical areas across the nation, with Halekulani expected to grow by 416 persons to 2041, reflecting a total increase of 13.0% over these 17 years.
+AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, for covered areas.
+For un-covered SA2 areas, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are utilized.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends project an above median growth for statistical areas across the nation, with Halekulani expected to grow by 423 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 13.1% over the 17-year period.

 Frequently Asked Questions - Population